aelshehawy/academic-kickstart_ash/content/authors/admin/_index.md

 My research has been published or is forthcoming at the <em>Journal of Politics, Perspectives on Politics, and Journal of Peace Research</em>.
  <br><br>

+ I am currently a Faculty Fellow at Association for Analytic Learning about Islam and Muslim Societies - [AALIMS](https://aalims.org/)</em> and the Governance and Local Development Institute [GLD](https://gld.gu.se/en) of the University of Gothenburg.
+ <br><br>

 I am a former professional swimmer for the Egyptian Swimming National Team, for which I competed professionally for several years.
 I still find myself thinking more clearly while doing all those endless laps at the pool.
 I enjoy reading about Islamic Art and Architecture. </p>